jubaer131/travelmate-client-side-10/README.md

 * Frontend: HTML5, CSS3, JavaScript for dynamic content and interactive features.
 * Database:  MongoDB for storing travel package data and customer information.

+# Steps to Clone the Repository

+* Navigate into the Cloned Directory:

+Open a terminal or command prompt.
+Use the cd command to enter the cloned repository directory

+* Install Dependencies:

+Check if there's a package.json file (for Node.js projects) or any other dependency manifest. npm install

+* Setup Environment Variables (if needed):

+Some projects require environment variables for configuration (e.g., API keys, database credentials).
+Create a .env file if it's not provided and set necessary variables.
+Make sure not to commit sensitive information to version control.
+*  Run the Project:

+Follow instructions in the project's README or documentation to start the application.
+This could involve running a development server or executing build scripts. npm start